Melody (Sigala song)

-"Melody" is a song by British record producer and DJ Sigala from his upcoming second studio album Every Cloud.
+"Melody" is a song by British record producer and DJ Sigala from his scrapped second studio album Every Cloud.
 The single was released on 21 January 2022. by Ministry of Sound and B1 Recordings.
 The song features uncredited vocals by Norwegian songwriter and singer Ida Botten.

 The song reached the top ten on the Dutch charts and the top 40 in the UK and Ireland.